anonymousrdr/topr/docs/README.md

 ## Running Fuzzing Campaigns from scratch

+- Note that Docker is only required to run the SieveFuzz fuzzer but not the other 2 fuzzers AFLGo, TOPr.
 - Install docker by following instructions for Ubuntu [here](https://docs.docker.com/engine/install/ubuntu/)
 - After installation, configure Docker to make it run as a non-root user using instructions [here](https://docs.docker.com/engine/install/linux-postinstall/)